What you need to know about buying car insurance in California

 “The shopping process can be quite a challenge for the average consumer, which is where a good independent [agent] that works on behalf of the consumer to connect them with a carrier that can fit their needs can be an essential ally,” Peterson says.

-Track your driving: In recent years, providers have begun offering optional usage-based insurance apps that may give you an additional discount if you enroll.
-You may also be able to get a discount if you’re an exceptionally safe driver or don’t drive frequently.
-Usage-based car insurance programs use telematics to track your driving habits, like how often you check your phone, the frequency of sudden stops and daily miles traveled.
-These apps often score or reward you to incentivize good driving because safe and infrequent drivers are at lower risk for accidents.
+Track your driving: In recent years, providers have begun offering optional usage-based insurance (UBI) programs, which use a phone app or an in-car telemetry device to track your driving habits, like how fast you drive, how far you travel, and whether you are prone to tailgating or sudden stops and starts.
+These apps often score or reward you for incentivizing good driving because safe and infrequent drivers are at lower risk for accidents.

 Raise your deductible: Raising your deductible can also reduce your premiums.
 If you have a $500 deductible, for instance, bumping up to a $1,000 or $1,500 deductible will cause your premium to decline.
 However, you’ll want to make sure you have an emergency fund or sufficient cash flow to support an additional deductible burden should you need to file a claim.